-Thankfully, the design of wheelchairs has evolved considerable over the years and today’s modern manual versions offer numerous different variants to meet the specific needs of their users.
+Thankfully, the design of manual wheelchairs has evolved considerably over the years and today’s modern versions offer numerous different functional and comfort variations to meet the specific needs of their users.

-The self-propelled design traditionally consists of four wheels, two large wheels to the rear to support the user’s weight and help propel the wheelchair, and two smaller wheels known as casters at the front to help assist manoeuvrability.
+Without trying to state the obvious too much, the self-propelled design traditionally consists of four wheels, two large wheels to the rear to support the user’s weight and help propel the wheelchair, and two smaller wheels known as casters at the front to help assist manoeuvrability.

 It is the variations of this traditional chair that make mobility more accessible for a wider range of disabled people.
 For example, the lightweight rigid wheelchairs are self-propelled wheelchairs and are more suited to independent mobility.
 They offer a combination of safety and durability with customisable features such as armrests, footrests, and height-adjustable rear wheels.
 They also come as attendant assisted versions.